catseye/Burro/README.md

 concept is not necessary and I'll try to briefly provide a more conventional description here.

-Let B be the set of Burro program texts.
-Burro program texts are just strings of symbols, so B is a monoid under concatenation.
+Let B be the set of syntactically valid Burro program texts (hereinafter simply "program texts").
+B is defined by an inductive definition, so can be thought of as an algebraic structure with a number of operations of various arities.

-Every Burro program text _t_ represents some Burro program ⟦_t_⟧.
+Every program text _t_ represents some Burro program, which we will denote by ⟦_t_⟧.
 But because we typically ignore some operational aspects of execution, multiple program texts can represent the same program.
 For example, `+-` and `-+` represent the same program.

-In other words, ⟦⟧ is not injective, and because it is not injective, it induces an equivalence relation.
-If, for Burro program texts _s_ and _t_, ⟦_s_⟧ = ⟦_t_⟧, we say _s_ ~ _t_.
+In other words, ⟦⟧ is not injective.
+It is a homomorphism between B and the set of Burro programs, and as such it induces an equivalence relation.
+If, for program texts _s_ and _t_, ⟦_s_⟧ = ⟦_t_⟧, we say _s_ ~ _t_.

-We can take the quotient of B by this equivalence relation to obtain the quotient semigroup B/\~.
-This is the set of all representable Burro programs.
-And in fact B/\~ is not only a semigroup, it is also a group.
+We can take the quotient of B by this equivalence relation to obtain the algebraic structure B/\~.
+This is the set of all Burro programs representable by B, which is by definition the set of all Burro programs.

+However, in [`Burro.lhs`](src/Language/) we go on to show that in fact B/\~ is not merely an algebraic structure, it is in fact a group.

-Because B/\~ is a group, for every program _a_ in B/\~ there exists a unique program _b_ in B/\~ such that _a_ * _b_ = e, where * is program composition and e is the null program.
+And because B/\~ is a group, for every program _a_ in B/\~ there exists a unique program _b_ in B/\~ such that _a_ * _b_ = e, where * is program composition and e is the null program.

-From this we infer that for every program text _s_ in B there exists a program text _t_ in B such that ⟦_s_⟧ * ⟦_t_⟧ = ⟦_s_ _t_⟧ = e.
+From this, working backwards through the homomorphism (so to speak), we can infer that, for every program text _s_ in B there exists a program text _t_ in B such that ⟦_s_⟧ * ⟦_t_⟧ = ⟦_s_ _t_⟧ = e.
+(In fact, for every _s_ there are infinitely many such _t_'s.)

-This is the sense in which Burro programs form a group, and in which every Burro program text has an annihilator (in fact, it has infinitely many.)
+This is the sense in which Burro programs form a group, and in which every syntactically valid Burro program text has an annihilator.